ungoogled-software/ungoogled-chromium/docs/building.md

 ## Windows

 Google only supports [Windows 7 x64 or newer](https://chromium.googlesource.com/chromium/src/+/64.0.3282.168/docs/windows_build_instructions.md#system-requirements).
-These instructions are tested on Windows 10 Home x64.
+These instructions are tested on Windows 7 Professional x64.

 NOTE: The default configuration will build 64-bit binaries for maximum security (TODO: Link some explanation).
-This can be changed to 32-bit by changing `target_cpu` to `"x32"` (*with* quotes) in the user config bundle GN flags config file (default path is `buildspace/user_bundle/gn_flags.map`
+This can be changed to 32-bit by following the instructions in `build.py`

 ### Setting up the build environment